This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Once your cooked flour and milk mixture has cooled completely and your starter has peaked, you’re ready to mix the brioche dough.

-Then add in half of your butter chunks.
+Add half of your cold butter cubes.
 Knead on low until the butter is fully incorporated.
 Add the remaining butter and continue to knead until that butter is fully incorporated as well.
+It will take a few minutes.

-It will pull to a dramatic “windowpane” if you stretch it with damp fingers.
-If it doesn’t show these signs, continue kneading until it does.
+It will pull to a dramatic “windowpane” if you pull it gently with damp fingers.

 Step 3 – Bulk Rise and Refrigerate Overnight